llimeht/jupyter-teaching-tools/README.md

     def dxdt(x):
         return A.dot(x)                      ##deret
     ```
-    becomes
+    becomes in *questions* mode
     ```python
     def dxdt(x):
         return ...
     ```

-* `##repl`: replaces the beginning of line with what follows, for use when
+* `##repl`: replaces the beginning of line with the text that follows, for
-  syntax doesn't let you just chop a line up as with the other tags.
+  use when syntax doesn't let you just chop a line up as with the other tags.
     ```python
     T = odeint(dTdt, T0, t, hmax=0.01/f)               ##repl T = odeint(... ... , hmax=0.01/f)
     ```
-    becomes
+    becomes in *questions* mode
     ```python
     T = odeint(... ... , hmax=0.01/f)
     ```